 Brie, camembert, and even muenster cheese are all absolutely delicious.
 However, they can often be overwhelming due to their heavy creamy, sticky qualities.
 A sparkling wine, however, has enough acidity and carbonation to cleanse the palate properly.

 Pair Wine and Cheese From the Same Region

 For the same reason we recommend pairing food and wine from the same region, you should absolutely be pairing wine with cheeses from the same region.
 More often than not, there’s a rich history that helped develop the flavor components of the two.

 Like we said earlier, there’s a LOT that can go into a wine and cheese pairing.
 So, if you just want to stick with what you know and like, that’s fine too!
 However, we really think you should consider having a wine and cheese party to experiment with different varieties of each!

 Tell Us About Your Wine Pairing Experiences!

 We covered a lot today, so there’s no pressure to be a Master Sommelier overnight.
-Take your time and explore different wines and dishes together.
+If you’re specifically looking for a low-carb wine you’ll love, then click here!
+We even have a few keto-approved party recipes we think you’ll love 😉 Just make sure to take your time and explore different wines and dishes together.
 While there are some classic pairings, your palate might enjoy more unique pairings.
 So feel free to get creative!

 In fact, let us know how you’re pairing your wine!
 We would love to see what unique or classic pairings you come up with, so follow us on Instagram and tag us the next time you post about your next food and wine adventure.
 And don’t forget to stock up on all your favorite SECCO Wine Club bottles 😉